 These are easy to spot once you have watched enough ladders.
 We are looking for a horse on a constant and steady (sometimes fast) move in one direction.
 I open all charts for the main players in a race.
 When I say “main players” this is not an exact science but I am generally referring to all horses which look like they have half a chance based on their odds.
 In some races, the favourite might be odds-on, the second favourite is 3.0, the third favourite 6.0 and the rest over 20.0.
 In this case, I would say there a three “main players”.
 However a competitive handicap at a big meeting might have 5 or 10 horses all which are priced under 14.0 and with no clear favourite, in which case there are a lot of charts to look at.
 For this reason, I may not even bother with this race, that’s the old “time for a cuppa” method, you can have that one for free!

-I use a dedicated computer for all of my horseracing trading.
+I use a dedicated computer for all of my horse racing trading.
 I don’t often take screenshots as doing a shift-printscreen then a copy paste into a paint document and filesave seems a horrible prospect when I am focussed on the markets!
 I will see if I can sort out a better way of doing it at some point, although I have no plans to run courses on this stuff so not sure if there is much point really.
-My brother in law (who has dabbled occasionally on baby stakes while between jobs) trades on his Apple computer which can take instant screenshots easily, and he regularly sends me them asking for my thoughts.
-I just had a quick scan through them and I found one which makes a lovely example of the above point:
+I have a few friends who trade on Apple computers and they can take lightning fast screenshots, so I get a few sent over for my comments now and then.
+Here is a good example of a fairly simple trade (Thanks AJ):